Aging Out of Foster Care: Financial Assistance & Resources

 Foster Care “Aging Out” Statistics

-• 20% will become instantly homeless
+• 20% will become instantly homeless.

-• 50% of foster children have no income within their first four years of aging out, and those who do have an average annual income of $7,500
+• 50% of foster children have no income within their first four years of aging out, and those who do have an average annual income of $7,500.

 • Between 3% and 10.8% of foster care alumni have a bachelor’s degree.

-Extended Foster Care
+Extended Foster Care Program

 Historically, foster care ended at age 18.
-Now, every state except Oklahoma offers some services beyond that age and offer some benefits until age 23 due to the Family First Prevention Services Act of 2018.
+Now, every state except Oklahoma offers some services beyond that age and offers some benefits until age 23 due to the Family First Prevention Services Act of 2018.
 Due to the coronavirus pandemic, Congress allowed temporary expansion of services up to age 26.

 Extended foster care resources vary from state to state but are designed to help young adults meet a variety of needs, such as: